Professor Li Liu

 Phone & fax: +86 10 5880 2105

-Li Liu is Professor of Social Psychology and the Director of the Institute of Personality and Social Psychology, in the School of Psychology at Beijing Normal University.
+Li Liu is Professor of Social Psychology and Deputy Dean of the Faculty of Psychology at Beijing Normal University, China.
 He holds a doctorate in social psychology from the London School of Economics and Political Sciences (LSE).
-He currently severs as the Secretary General of Chinese Association of Social Psychology and an editorial board member of Journal of Community & Applied Social Psychology, etc. Inspired by Kurt Lewin’s insight, social psychology as a science of bridging the gorge between theory and social reality, he has conducted research in the areas of quality of life, HIV/AIDS related stigma, discrimination against rural-to-urban migrants in China, psychosocial underlying factors of ethnic conflict in China, and social/cultural psychological underpinnings of corruption.
+He currently severs as Vice President of Chinese Association of Social Psychology, Associate Editor of Journal of Community & Applied Social Psychology, and Co-Editors-in-Chief of Journal of Pacific Rim Psychology, etc. Inspired by Kurt Lewin’s insight, social psychology as a science of bridging the gap between theory and social reality, he currently conducting research in the areas of intergroup relations, and psychosocial underpinnings of corruption.
+He has published a number of articles in internationally renowned journals, including Journal of Experimental Social Psychology, Social Psychological and Personality Science, Social Indicators Research, and Political Psychology, etc.

 - Intergroup Relations